Evelyn Baring, 1st Earl of Cromer: Baring, women, and Islam

 In line with his Orientalist views, Baring believed Egyptian society and the Islamic world as a whole to be inherently inferior to the Western world.
 As such, it was a culture that, in Baring's eyes, bred inferior people with inferior minds and ideas.
 According to Baring, Egypt could only succeed in the modern world once it had eliminated Islam from its culture.
 In particular, Baring believed the subordinate nature of Eastern culture was made blatantly obvious in its treatment of women.
-Baring argued that Westernized Christianity elevated the status of women while Islam taught that women should be degraded through the veil and segregation based on gender.
+Baring argued that Westernised Christianity elevated the status of women while Islam taught that women should be degraded through the veil and segregation based on gender.

 Baring's opinions on segregation and the veil in particular went on to influence popular and academic discourse surrounding issues of women and Islam.
 Baring initiated unveiling campaigns during his time in Egypt.
 Qasim Amin, a French-educated upper-middle class lawyer was deemed one of the first feminists due to his rejection of the veil as oppressive—an opinion grounded largely in Baring's original argument.
-Amin's work, influenced by Baring's ideas, served as some of the foundational literature that inserted women and their 'subjugation' in Islam into prominent discourse surrounding colonial rule and westernization.
+Amin's work, influenced by Baring's ideas, served as some of the foundational literature that inserted women and their 'subjugation' in Islam into prominent discourse surrounding colonial rule and westernisation.
 Outside of written works, the artist Ya’qub Sanu’a (educated, like Amin, in Europe) drew political cartoons, one of which depicted women representing Egypt, Russia, France, and Britain with the Egyptian woman entirely covered.
 His policies are considered to by some to be representative of the "white man's burden" attitude.